 Clarkston is a somewhat small city located in the state of Washington.
 With a population of 7,317 people and five constituent neighborhoods, Clarkston is the 103rd largest community in Washington.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarkston is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clarkston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clarkston who work in sales jobs (14.63%), office and administrative support (14.34%), and maintenance occupations (8.91%).
+There are especially a lot of people living in Clarkston who work in office and administrative support (13.96%), sales jobs (12.75%), and food service (9.63%).

 Of important note, Clarkston is also a city of artists.
 Clarkston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Clarkston’s character.

-The per capita income in Clarkston in 2010 was $17,272, which is low income relative to Washington and the nation.
-This equates to an annual income of $69,088 for a family of four.
+The per capita income in Clarkston in 2010 was $18,128, which is low income relative to Washington, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,512 for a family of four.